ss-gsync/tree-risk-pro/tree_ml/docs/ML_DEPLOYMENT.md

 The Grounded-SAM module requires special handling during deployment:

-1. **Do not install with pip**: The package has a problematic setup.py that tries to install dependencies in a way that fails on many systems
+1. **CUDA_HOME must be set correctly**: The package needs CUDA_HOME to build custom CUDA extensions
+   - For GCP T4 instances, typically set to `/usr/lib/nvidia-cuda-toolkit`
+   - Verify with `echo $CUDA_HOME` and `ls -l $CUDA_HOME`

+2. **PyTorch version must be compatible**: Use PyTorch 2.2.0 with CUDA 12.1 for Python 3.12
+   - This ensures compatibility with the CUDA extension code
+   - Install with `pip install torch==2.2.0 torchvision==0.17.0 --index-url https://download.pytorch.org/whl/cu121`

-2. **Directory structure is critical**: The module expects config files in a specific location, which we've handled with the directory structure setup
+3. **Directory structure is critical**: The module expects config files in a specific location, which we've handled with the directory structure setup

-3. **PYTHONPATH must include ALL Grounded-SAM paths**: The systemd service environment must include paths to:
+4. **PYTHONPATH must include ALL Grounded-SAM paths**: The systemd service environment must include paths to:
    - Grounded-SAM base directory
    - GroundingDINO directory
    - segment_anything directory

+5. **Install in correct order**: First install segment_anything, then GroundingDINO
+   - `poetry run python -m pip install -e segment_anything`
+   - `poetry run pip install --no-build-isolation -e GroundingDINO`

-4. **Import paths are fixed**: The model_server.py now correctly imports SLConfig from `groundingdino.util.slconfig` instead of `groundingdino.config`
+6. **Import paths are fixed**: The model_server.py now correctly imports SLConfig from `groundingdino.util.slconfig` instead of `groundingdino.config`

 If you encounter issues with the model server related to Grounded-SAM, check:
 - The config file exists at the expected path (`/opt/tree-ml/model-server/grounded-sam/GroundingDINO/groundingdino/config/GroundingDINO_SwinT_OGC.py`)
 - The model weights exist at the expected path (`/opt/tree-ml/model-server/model/groundingdino_swint_ogc.pth`)
-- The PYTHONPATH environment variable in the systemd service includes the Grounded-SAM directory
+- The PYTHONPATH environment variable in the systemd service includes all Grounded-SAM directories
+- CUDA_HOME is set correctly and PyTorch version matches your CUDA version

 ## 5. Troubleshooting